Watch real Users. Understand Why User Struggle.

 What Is Session Replay?

-Session replay is a technology that records individual visitor interactions on your website and reconstructs them into visual, video-like playbacks.
-Every click, every scroll, every hesitation, every mouse movement — captured and available for you to watch
+Session replay is a technology that records individual visitor interactions on your website as they happen in real time.
+Every click, every scroll, every hesitation, and every mouse movement captured live sessions and stored them for you to watch later as a video recording.

 DOM Recording